skhanCC/multistateRC-py/README.md

 ## Features
 - Fast optimization of filters for general multi-state time signals of arbitrary dimension and length
-- Semi-analytically-determined optimal filters for special noise statistics (white noise)
+- Semi-analytically-determined optimal filters for arbitrary noise statistics

 ## Roadmap